GenEpi-GenPhySE/circDetector/AnnotationRules.md

 ### The annotation rules
-    For all classes the strand of the circRNA is identical to the strand of the gene

     [class-1]
       for a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 5'splice site OR